APPLICATION

 Coating system

-The snacks result from the cooking, expansion and drying of a cereal mix.
-It is carried out by single or twin-screw extruder in one single step.
-Alternatively, snacks can be precooked and dried like pasta and later on expanded in hot oil or hot air.
+Upstream.
+The snacks result from a cereal mix’s cooking, expansion, and drying.
+A single or twin-screw extruder carries it out in one single step.
+Alternatively, snacks can be precooked and dried like pasta and later expanded in hot oil or hot air.

 Coating relies on the dispersion of the liquid and powder ingredients first, then on the mechanical friction caused by tumbling.
 Liquid and powder ingredients can be added separately.